HalfBloody/PocketFlip-Website/README.md

 **Landing Page**
 The layout for the landing page is found in the _layouts as landing.html.
 It consist of these partials:

-- `landing__header.html` - the main header area with three featured columns
+`landing__header.html` - the main header area with three featured columns

-- `landing__how-it-works.html` - the how it work section with three featured columns
+`landing__how-it-works.html` - the how it work section with three featured columns

-- `landing__business.html` - the business section with lead section and the three featured columns
+`landing__business.html` - the business section with lead section and the three featured columns

-- `landing__connect.html` - the connect section with the lead section.
+`landing__connect.html` - the connect section with the lead section.

 ---

-**Here is a list of the variables and what they do in the code:**
+**Here is a list of the variables and what they do in the landing page code:**

-`app-store-url:` -
+`app-store-url:` - the URL for buttons for the app store

-`contact-url:` -
+`contact-url:` - the URL for the contact in the business and the connect sections

-`header:`
+`header:` - the landing header with the headline and images

-  - `title:` "Flip Tasks Into Free Rewards"
+  - `title:` - title of the header

-  - `features:`
+  - `features:` - this is a list of the three columns

-    - `img:` "images/f-game-phone.png"
+    - `img:` - the relative path to the image for the column

-      `title:` "Bump Your Game"
+    - `title:` - the headline for the column

-      `content:` "Upgrade your base and buy your favorite game.
-Be unstopable."
+    - `content:` - the content for the column

-`how-section:`
+`how-section:` - the section explaining how it works

-  - `title:` "How it works"
+  - `title:` - headline for this section

-  - `features:`
+  - `features:` - this is a list of the three columns

-    - `img:` "images/download.png"
+    - `img:` - image for the specific column

-      `title:` "1.
-Download PocketFlip"
+    - `title:` - headline for this column

-      `content:`
+    - `content:` - for now, this is empty, but it's optional.
+Can be as content for column

-'business-section:'
+`business-section:` - the business section

-  - 'title:' "User PocketFlip Business"
+  - `title:` - title for the business section

-    'lead:' "Engage your most loyal and enthusiastic users through PocketFlip’s innovative engagement platform."
+  - `lead:` - Lead just below the title of the section

-  - 'features:'
+  - `features:` - this is a list of the three columns

-    - 'img:' "#map-pin-icon"
+    - `img:` - the ID of the SVG icon loaded in the symbols partial

-      'title:' "LocationBased Tasks"
+    - `title:` - title of this column

-      'content:' "Run a LocationBased research to get accurate competitor pricing and POS information."
+    - `content:` - content for this column

-'connect-section:'
+`connect-section:` - the connect section

-  - 'title:' "Connect your audience"
+  - `title:` - title for the connect section

-    'lead:' "Everybody loves FREE rewards.
-Your followers too."
+  - `lead:` - the lead content for the connect section

-    'content:' "Present your audience with goodies, which they actually love.
-They can get them with PocketFlip for FREE and you can be certai: They’ll love your goodies."
+  - `content:` - the main content for the connect section

 ---